jehutyy/secret-bug-reproducer/README.md

+Tests have been done on a k3d cluster installed like this :

+---> `k3d cluster create foo`

 1. `bash env` then execute displayed export command
 2. `helmfile apply -i`
 3. Notice how `cert-unencrypted` displays a diff of N bytes for tls.key